-In Figure 15, the x-axis denotes the batch size and the y-axis denotes the test performance on dataset Adult and IMDB-Large.
-We can see that when b is small (i.e., $b \le 5$), the performance does not significantly decrease (e.g., on IMDB-Large, the accuracy decreases from 71.5% to 70.9% with $G(D, O^H)$).
-However, when b keeps increasing, the performance slightly decreases.
-Thus, GoodCore and GoodCore + are not very sensitive to the batch size b and we can reduce the number of human iterations without sacrificing much model performance.
+In Figure 11, the x-axis denotes the batch size and the y-axis denotes the test performance on dataset Adult and BikeShare .
+We can see that when b is small (i.e., $b \le 5$), the performance does not significantly decrease (e.g., on Adult, the accuracy decrease from 71.7% to 71.2%.).
+When b keeps increasing, the performance slightly decreases.
+Thus, GoodCore is not sensitive to the batch size b and the Algorithm 3 can reduce the number of human iterations without sacrificing much model performance.

 In this part, we also vary the number of possible worlds by varying l, which is the number of possibles world per tuple.
 The larger l, the larger number of possible worlds we have.
-The results are shown in Figures 16 and 17.
+The results are shown in Figures 12 and 13.
 In terms of the accuracy, we can see that with l increasing (fixing b = 10), the accuracy increases first and then remains stable soon, but the time keeps increasing because more possible worlds indicate more computation.
 Hence, we do not need a large l.